POAC Funded X-Ray

 X-ray Chest - Adult

-Suspected community-acquired pneumonia (CAP) with unexpectedly severe or atypical presentation, or where the patient is considered at risk of underlying lung pathology (e.g. lung cancer)
+Suspected community-acquired pneumonia (CAP) with unexpectedly severe or atypical presentation, where there is uncertainty that treatment with antibiotics alone is appropriate initial management.

 Guidance: